-One can clearly see the similar progressions in the recent evolution of business requirements related to the big data.
-Organizations which once had the limited number of analytics users and use cases have grown to become more data driven and dependent in recent years.
+Rapid changes are occurring within the big data analysis space and a lot is being written about them.
+These changes are not spontaneous but rather have occurred over the course of time and can be traced back like a biological evolution only in this case it will be traced back to early days of computers, laptops, mobiles and other such devices.
+One can clearly see similar progressions in the recent evolution of business requirements related to big data.
+Organizations which once had a limited number of analytics users and use cases have grown to become more data driven and dependent in recent years.
 As a result, today they need to put their ability to analyze the into the hands of more business analysts and they need immediate access to their data by removing any latencies lying in between for more rapid and highly iterative results.

-2. Availability of inexpensive servers
+Availability of inexpensive servers

-3. and Affordable cloud developments
+and Affordable cloud developments

 Data lakes are easily solving the storage limitations of the inferior EDW era.
 But data lakes alone cannot do much to address issues like complexity and latency issues encountered in the data warehouse model.

-In the absence of carefully curated data as in case of EDW Hadoop requires additional support before the data can be analyzed.
+In the absence of carefully curated data as in the case of EDW Hadoop requires additional support before the data can be analyzed.

 In order to perform the SQL query on the data administrators need to organize the data in SQL on Hadoop systems which add complexity to the process and do not support discovery and iteration.

 For a workflow to truly enable the advantages of Hadoop-based Data Lake, the business needs a set of tools which can open the data lake to everyone in the organization whoever needs them and also the workflow needs to reduce the dependency on many other specialized resources.
 This is possible with the help of Spark under the influence of which a data lake can truly become a data discovery environment.
 Spark possesses advanced data analytics capabilities and can analyze data across enterprises which is highly reducing the need for complex and time-consuming MapReduce programming.